Jennifer Muller / The Works

 …Artist, Icon, Legend

-Muller has created over 100 pieces, including six full evening productions.
+Muller has created over 110 pieces, including seven full evening productions.
 A playwright as well as a choreographer, Muller is recognized as a "seminal influence on dance/theater."
-Known for her history of notable collaborations, Muller has worked with such artists as Keith Haring, Keith Jarrett, Sandro Chia, Tom Slaughter and Yoko Ono among many others and has established long-standing collaborative relationships with Burt Alcantara, Jeff Croiter, Karen Small and Marty Beller.
+Known for her history of notable collaborations, Muller has worked with such artists as Keith Haring, Keith Jarrett, Tom Slaughter, Yoko Ono and, most recently, Julia Kent and has established long-standing collaborative relationships with Burt Alcantara, Jeff Croiter, Karen Small and Marty Beller.
 She has designed costumes, lights and decor under the designation Stageworks.

 Invited to create and re-stage pieces for 26 international repertory companies in 9 countries, her commissions include Alvin Ailey American Dance Theater, Ohio Ballet (USA); Tanz-Forum (Germany), Ballet du Nord and Lyon Opera Ballet (France), Aterballetto (Italy), Bat Dor (Israel); Ballet Jazz de Montreal (Canada), Ballet Contemporaneo (Argentina) and Nederlands Dans Theater, NDT3 and, most recently, Introdans (Nederlands) to name a few.

 Crossing the boundary into theater and opera, Muller, an award-winning choreographer, has worked in theater productions including those for The Public Theater, 2nd Stage Theater, NY Stage & Film, Juilliard Opera Center and the New York City Opera, working with such directors as Des McAnuff, Ken Elliot, Mark Linn-Baker and Christopher Mataliano.
 She garnered her first directing credit with the Da Capo Players' production of Peter Maxwell Davis' Le Jongleur… In 2011, she choreographed the new musical The Spiral Show in China.